tchoi8/drawingdrawing/README.md

 - Factial features and outline
 - Expressions and movement

-Materials: pencil and sketchpad, hand mirrors
+Materials: pencil and sketchpad, hand mirrors.

 Homework: Draw a portrait of your classmate and a self portrait.

 # Class 4 Comic